Efficient Learning on Large Graphs using a Densifying Regularity Lemma: Introduction

 \section{Introduction}

-Graphs are a powerful representation for structured data, with applications spanning social networks \cite{GraphSAGE, zeng2019graphsaint}, biological systems \citep{Hamilton2017RepresentationLO}, traffic modeling \citep{li2017diffusion}, and knowledge graphs \cite{kok2007statistical}, to name a few.
-As graph sizes continue to grow in application, learning on such large-scale graphs presents unique computational and memory challenges.
+Graphs are a powerful representation for structured data, with applications spanning social networks \citep{GraphSAGE, zeng2019graphsaint}, biological systems \citep{Hamilton2017RepresentationLO}, traffic modeling \citep{li2017diffusion}, and knowledge graphs \citep{kok2007statistical}, to name a few.
+As graph sizes continue to grow in application, learning on such large-scale graphs presents computational and memory challenges.
 Traditional Message Passing Neural Networks (MPNNs), which form the backbone of most graph signal processing architectures, scale their computational and memory requirements linearly with the {\em number of edges}.
-This edge-dependence limits their scalability in some situations, e.g., when processing social networks that can typically have $10^8\sim 10^9$ nodes and $10^2\sim 10^3$ as many edges \cite{sign_icml_grl2020}.
-In the worst case of dense graphs, the complexity is quadratic in the number of nodes.
+This edge-dependence limits their scalability in some situations, e.g., when processing social networks that can typically have $10^8\sim 10^9$ nodes and $10^2\sim 10^3$ as many edges \citep{sign_icml_grl2020}.

-Several strategies, called {\em graph reduction methods}, have been proposed to alleviate these challenges in previous works.
+Several strategies, called {\em graph reduction methods}, have been proposed to alleviate these challenges.
 These include {\em graph sparsification}, where a smaller graph is randomly sampled from the large graph \citep{GraphSAGE, zeng2019graphsaint, chen2018fastgcn}; {\em graph condensation}, where a new small graph is created \citep{jin2022condensing, wang2024fast, zheng2024structure}, representing structures in the large graph; and {\em graph coarsening}, where sets of nodes are grouped into super nodes \citep{diffpool2018, BianchiSpectralPooling2020, huang2021scaling}.
 However, with the exception of graph sparsification, graph reduction methods typically do not address the problem of processing a graph that is too large to fit at once in memory (e.g., on the GPU).
-For an extended section on related work, see \Cref{sec:related_work}.
+For an extended related work, see \Cref{sec:related_work}.